HiveTyrant/BlazorRepositoryDemo/README.md

 }
 ```

-> ☝️ Notice the use of the `IJSRuntime` to invoke functions in `JavaScript`.
-We'll get to that.

-Let's create a *js* folder under *wwwroot*, and add a new JavaScript file called *connectivity.js*, with the following code:
+In the server project, create a *js* folder under *wwwroot*, and add a new JavaScript file called *connectivity.js*, with the following code:

 ```javascript
 let notify;